How To Spot Fake Chanel Bags: 10 Ways To Tell Real Purses and Wallets

 Where are Chanel products made?

-As a brand that prides itself on quality and heritage, all Chanel handbags and shoes (except espadrilles, which are made in Spain) are manufactured in France and Italy.
-Chanel tags will never say “Made in Paris.”
+Chanel’s commitment to quality and preserving its rich heritage is evident in its manufacturing choices.
+All Chanel handbags and shoes (except espadrilles, made in Spain) are manufactured in France and Italy.

 Small leather goods are produced in Italy and Spain.
 Knitwear is made in France, Italy, and Scotland.